 Doctrine of Suffering; Moab

-Naomi is felt with two daughters-in-law, Orpah and Ruth, and now she has a problem.
+Naomi is left with two daughters-in-law, Orpah and Ruth, and now she has a problem.
 She is faced with her own crisis, her own suffering, her own adversity, and she is going to respond without doctrine.
 She is going to end up being self-focused, self-absorbed in her own suffering.
 And she is going to start whining and crying about her suffering and by the end of the chapter we will discover that she is an empty, lonely, bitter old woman.
 So we are going to get into the whole doctrine of bitterness, and how to avoid bitterness, and what bi8tterness does to the soul before we wrap up this chapter.

 We have to understand God's plan and purposes for suffering.
 So often when people encounter suffering like this, because it strikes at the very core of our own lives, that we tend to blame God.
 There are many people who reach out and blame God for suffering that occurs in their life.
 The overall question is, Why is there evil in the world?
 Only in Christianity is evil and suffering contained and controlled by a good God.
 Only in Christianity does God limit the effect and impact of evil.